saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 When we want to have SaltStack control <b>Juniper</b> devices, we can choose from the following proxy minion software: `netmiko`, `napalm` or `junos`.

-This article is about the <b>Junos</b> proxy minion and the focus is on using the standard functions that the minion provides you with.
+This article is about the <b>Junos</b> proxy minion.
+First we will get one started.
+After that, the focus will be on using the standard functions that the minion provides you with.

 <br>